 The Decision puts “all those concerned about these matters on notice that we may modify this order to include the suspension of all direct access contracts executed or agreements entered into on or after July 1, 2001.”
 The threatened retroactive application of the Commission’s Decision would violate the contract clause contained in (a) Section 10 of Article I of the United States Constitution, made applicable to the States by the Fourteenth Amendment of the United States Constitution, and (b) Article 1, Section 9 of the California Constitution.
 The Decision’s threatened retroactive application would also constitute a taking of the Joint Parties’ property without compensation in violation of (a) the Fifth and Fourteenth Amendments of the United States Constitution and (b) Article 1, Section 19 of the California Constitution.

 III.
+Procedural and Legislative History

-Procedural History
+A. Procedural History

 On January 25, 2001, Southern California Edison Company (“Edison”) filed with the Commission a Petition for Expedited Modification of D.99-06-058 (the “Edison Petition”), requesting authorization to temporarily suspend payment of Power Exchange energy credits to energy service providers and to their direct access customers.
 Shortly thereafter, on February 1, 2001, AB 1X was enacted on an urgency basis that, among other things, added Section 80110 to the Water Code.
 This Section provides in pertinent part:

 “After the passage of such period of time after the effective date of this section as shall be determined by the Commission, the right of retail end use customers . . . to acquire service from other providers shall be suspended.”
 (Emphasis added).